kjaku/global-ts-jest/README.md

 ## Use Jest with TS without modules

-How could it be done to stay with all functions in .ts files in global scope but use them in tests:
+Testing functions written in Typescript in global scope in Jest
-- without using modules in ts files ( everythig should stay global)
+- without using modules in ts files
 - without putting tests in main files

-- preferably not copying functions to test file
+## FAQ
+Q: Why to keep all in global scope and not in modules?
+A: Because it is usefull for f.e.
+Google Apps Script where isolated modules aren't used.

+Thanks to @MassivDash